canvasxyz/canvas/docs/index.md

 ---

 **Upgrade your application** by adding new actions or models at any time.
-Upgraded nodes will soft-fork away from old ones.
+Upgraded nodes will safely soft-fork away from ones on the old contract.

-To change existing actions or models, you can use the admin interface to generate a snapshot which compacts the past history of the application.
+To change existing actions or models, you can use the admin interface to generate a hard-fork snapshot, and compact the state of the application.

   </div>
 </div>